 There are cases in which buying at the IPO will get you the best price you’ll ever get on a stock, but those cases are actually relatively rare.
 Unless you’re absolutely sure the stock is set for an immediate uninterrupted rise – and experienced investors are rarely absolutely sure of anything – it’s often best to wait.
 Patience is a virtue!

 That excitement can be dangerous.
 IPOs can be risky.
-We always hear about the successful IPOs and how much we could have gained if we’d gotten in on the IPO, but the truth is that for every IPO that soars out of the blocks there are many more that stutter, and several that stage epic face-plants.
+We always hear about successful IPOs and how much we could have gained if we’d gotten in on the IPO, but the truth is that for every IPO that soars out of the blocks, there are many more that stutter and several that stage epic face-plants.

 There’s nothing wrong with buying at an IPO if you’ve considered the risks and you’re convinced that the company has a strong future.
 As a general rule, IPO investing should be seen as the start of a long-term process: the most successful IPO investors tend to hold their shares for an extended period.